vmware/weathervane/doc/userDocs/usersGuide.md

 - Kubernetes cluster:
     - You must have a kubeconfig file with [credentials](#credentials) for the cluster.
     - There must be at least one [StorageClass](#storageclass) defined on the cluster.
+        - A StorageClass Provisioner might have its own [prerequisites](#storageclass-prereq).
 - Client system:
     - Configure a workstation (MacOS or Linux) or a Linux VM with the required software:
         - Perl 5 (https://www.perl.org/get.html)